-47In the data, long-term hired labor was hired at the monthly basis while short-term hired labor was hired at the daily basis.
+47In the data, long-term workers were hired at the monthly basis while short-term workers were hired at the daily basis.
 In my study, I focus on the former as it is less noisy and more related to the theory outlined above.